watson-developer-cloud/python-sdk/README.md

 service.set_service_url('my_new_service_url')
 ```

-Or can set it in the environment variable.
+Or can set it from extrernal sources.
+For example set in the environment variable.

 ```
 export <service name>_URL="<your url>"